KazKozDev/LLMFlow/README.md

    - Built on autonomous AI research with multi-step reasoning and tool synergy.
    - **Use Cases**: Research, prototyping, production-grade AI solutions.

+### Use Cases

+- **Chatbots**: Build conversational bots for platforms like Telegram or Discord with real-time data access.
+- **Automation**: Automate tasks like news monitoring, weather updates, or currency conversions.
+- **Education**: Use as a teaching tool for AI, NLP, or API integration courses.
+- **Research**: Collect and analyze data (e.g., news trends, weather patterns) with minimal setup.
+- **Local Assistants**: Create privacy-focused, offline AI assistants for personal or enterprise use.
+- **Prototyping**: Rapidly develop and test new AI-driven features or tools.

 ---

 ### Technical Architecture